 I had the pleasure of having lunch made by Shirley’s friend Joaquina (pollo al horno) and going fishing with Marcos, her husband.
 He makes all of his nets by hand and is extremely good at his craft.
 We caught devil fish, and other species common to this lake along the Madre del Rio’s.
 Today he […]Read More Learning to cast net in the Amazon with Marcos

-Shirley and I as normal started our morning at Tres De Mayo market with empanadas and juice.
+Shirley and I started our morning at Tres De Mayo market with empanadas and juice.
 All day yesterday in the main square La plaza the local people celebrated different schools and regions of Peru in Puerto Maldonado.
-Maria, Shirley’s mom was involved in the celebration and represented Apurimac culture with traditional dress, food, […]Read More Celebration of Apurimac Region of Peru in Puerto Maldonado.
+Maria, Shirley’s mom was involved in the celebration and represented Apurimac culture with traditional dress, food, and drink. […]Read More Celebration of Apurimac Region of Peru in Puerto Maldonado.

 Yesterday Shirley started the day off with some fresh ceviche’ which is always delicious and them she decided to take me to a local lodge Estancia Bello Horizonte https://www.estanciabellohorizonte.com just a short distance from Puerto Maldonado with an beautiful rainforest hike, natural spring pool, and canopy climb.
 The price for the day also includes a […]Read More Yesterday’s Hike in the Rainforest and the days events.

 After spending about two months back in The United States and corresponding with Shirley.
 I decided it was time to head back to Peru to spend time with Shirley and take her up on her offer to show me more of Peru.
 We decided to first meet in Lima and fly to Aruba for a […]Read More Back to Peru and trip to Aruba.